sablier-labs/docs/docs/contracts/v2/reference/core/libraries/library.Errors.md

 ### SablierV2LockupDynamic_SegmentCountZero

-Thrown when attempting to create a stream with zero segments.
+Thrown when trying to create a dynamic stream with no segments.

 ```solidity
 error SablierV2LockupDynamic_SegmentCountZero();